 - Submit appropriate documentation in support of the disability and requested accommodations.
 The documentation needs to come from a professional such as a Medical Doctor, a School Psychologist, an IEP, SOP, 504, or any other professional that may have diagnosed or is treating the student.
-The the form can be accessed by the following link: https://insidecbu.calbaptist.edu/ICS/Academics/Disability_Services.jnz
+Please use the CBU Medical Disability Verification form.

 - Disability Exam Proctoring